minimaxir/aitextgen/README.md

 - Generates text faster than gpt-2-simple and with better memory efficiency, even moreso if you export your model to TorchScript!
 - Model agnostic and future-proofed to support new developments in the Transformers-based world.
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repository.
 Uses the `generate()` function to allow a massive amount of control over the generated text.
-- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and TPUs, with FP16 support!
+- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and TPUs!
 Robust training progress support, with the ability to add optional loggers.
 - The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting it, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ models so it learns some data fully and some partially to create blended output.

 ## Demo